JohnSnowLabs/pdf-deid-dataset/README.md

 - The **Patient Summary** section may include PHI (Name, DOB, Age) in either form fields or free-text format.
 - Tables in **Past Hospital Visits**, **Current Medications**, and **Medical Tests** can appear either with borders or without.
 - Medium PDF files feature a different layout and include added noise such as ink bleed, dirty screen effects, and subtle background textures.
 - Hard PDF files contain densely packed information on single lines, which can challenge OCR systems.
-Additional noise includes punch holes (left margin), binder clips (right margin), noise texturisation, and moire patterns.
+Additional noise includes punch holes (left), binder clips (right), noise texturisation, and moire patterns.

 ### Data Distribution